 - Elevate your legs when possible.
 Avoid crossing your legs.

 - Stretch your legs before going to bed.

 - Avoid lying on your back, since the weight of your body and the pressure of your enlarged uterus can slow the circulation in your legs, causing cramps.

-- Gently stretch any muscle that becomes cramped by straightening your leg, flexing your foot, and pulling your toes toward you.
+- Gently stretch any muscle that becomes cramped by straightening your legs, flexing your foot and pulling your toes toward you.

-- Try massaging the cramp, or apply heat or a hot water bottle to sore area.
+- Try massaging the cramp, or applying heat or a hot water bottle to the sore area.

 You might have a “stuffy nose” or feel like you have a cold.
 Pregnancy hormones sometimes dry out the lining in your nose, making it inflamed and swollen.